muhammad-talal-aqdas/Drone-Delivery-Simulation/README.md

                                       #execution instructions
 copy the code into visual studio or any C++ compiler.
 Compile the code and then run it.
 The code has been created as a .cpp.
+The screenshots of the code and 3 different random outputs have been uploaded in the word file/

                                  #Team Collaboration
 The discussions were done using Slack.
 The screenshots of our discussions and task distributions have been uploaded on the main word file as a proof of teamwork and proper task division.